-When a childless couple learn that they cannot have children, it causes great distress.
-To ease his wife’s pain, the man finds a piece of root in the backyard and chops it and varnishes it into the shape of a child.
-However the woman takes the root as her baby and starts to pretend that it is real.
-When the root takes life they seem to have gained a child; but its appetite is much greater than a normal child. —IMDb
+When a childless couple learn that they cannot have children, the man finds a piece of root in the backyard and chops it into the shape of a child.
+The woman takes the root as her baby and comes to life; but its appetite is much greater than a normal child.